The Last One for the Road: Production

 Principal photography took place in late 2024.
 The film was shot on location in Veneto, specifically Sedico, Feltre, Padua, Chioggia, and the Brion Memorial in Altivole.

 Release

 Lucky Number owns the sales rights to the film.
 The film had its world premiere in the Un Certain Regard section of the 78th Cannes Film Festival on 21 May 2025.
-It was also screened at the Toronto International Film Festival, the New York Film Festival, the Festival du nouveau cinéma, and the Vancouver International Film Festival.
-The film received a theatrical release in Italy on 25 September 2025.
+It was screened at the 2025 Toronto International Film Festival, the 2025 New York Film Festival, the Festival du nouveau cinéma, and the Vancouver International Film Festival.
+Distributed by Lucky Red, the film was released in cinemas in Italy on 25 September 2025.

+Reception

+The critic Alberto Crespi in La Repubblica writes that "between idlers, nights out and a buried treasure, the director from Belluno signs a deeply local and surprisingly universal film", while in Sentieri selvaggi Aldo Spiniello comments that "the alcoholic journey of the protagonists has a ramshackle trajectory, much like the film, which seems to come from the 90s yet manages to capture a whole world".

+Nell Minow on RogerEbert.com writes that the film, ostensibly a boozy car journey, is "an existential story", a "more scenic version of Samuel Beckett's Waiting for Godot".
+She calls Massimiliano Kuveiller's cinematography "excellent" and comments that Krano's "country/rock/soul" music "suits the film's bittersweet tone well."
+Among the film's surprises, she writes, is a "discussion of the economic principle of diminishing marginal utility."

+Awards

+The film won eight David di Donatello awards.